jaguart/kompl/doc/example-style.md

-# Example - Using the STYLE argument.
+# Kompl Example - Using the STYLE argument

 The STYLE argument is a shorthand that sets several OPTIONS to named presets.